By Scott Leysath

 The pungent horseradish root, with its sinus-clearing, eye-watering attributes, is a member of the mustard family.
 Prepared horseradish, the variety most commonly found in markets, is a combination of grated fresh horseradish root and distilled vinegar used to stabilize the heat.
 For a milder flavor, quickly toss the peeled and freshly grated root with vinegar.
 The longer the grated root stands without vinegar, the hotter it gets.

-Peter Berry's contribution to Ducks Unlimited's new cookbook, The Hunter's Table, is a recipe he calls "Flying Prime Rib," a suitable pairing of marinated and grilled goose breast fillets with a flavorful horseradish sauce that is simply sour cream, mayonnaise, and freshly grated horseradish folded (blended) together.
+Peter Berry's contribution to Ducks Unlimited's recipe files is one he calls "Flying Prime Rib," a suitable pairing of marinated and grilled goose breast fillets with a flavorful horseradish sauce that is simply sour cream, mayonnaise, and freshly grated horseradish folded (blended) together.
 Assuming that the goose has not been overcooked, it is reminiscent, when dabbed with the horseradish sauce, of prime rib.
-If fresh horseradish is not readily available, substitute a Tbsp. or more of either the prepared or creamed horseradish found in markets.
+If fresh horseradish is not readily available, substitute a tbsp. or more of either the prepared or creamed horseradish found in markets.

 Peter Berry's Flying Prime Rib with Horseradish Fold

 - 1/2 cup sour cream

 - 1 tbsp. (or more) grated fresh horseradish

 - 2 tbsp.
 Worcestershire sauce

 - 1 tbsp. coarsely ground pepper

 - 4 small to medium boneless, skinless goose breasts